greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 Greenplum Database considers a relation data file that is present in the catalog, but not on disk, to be missing.
 Conversely, when Greenplum encounters an unexpected data file on disk that is not referenced in any relation, it considers that file to be orphaned.

-Greenplum Database provides the following views to help identify if missing or orphaned files exist in your cluster:
+Greenplum Database provides the following views to help identify if missing or orphaned files exist in the current database:

 - [gp_check_orphaned_files](#mf_orphaned)
 - [gp_check_missing_files](#mf_missing)